 During the diversion both engines flamed out due to the lack of fuel.

-With the loss of both engines the pilots would be left in a dark aircraft with limited control.
 A backup emergency system called the “RAT” (Ram Air Turbine) deployed which gave them enough power to control of the aircraft.

 Without engines the pilots had to glide the aircraft towards the island.
 They succeeded and all 306 passengers and crew were saved.